Effective Date: January 1, 2023

-TEP discloses your information to specific non-affiliated third parties who are providing services for your benefit on behalf of or jointly with TEP.
+TEP discloses your information to specific non-affiliated third parties who are providing services for your benefit on behalf of or jointly with TEP (“Service Providers”).
 These services include, but are not limited to, payment processing services, assisting us in providing energy efficiency programs or as otherwise described in the “Use and Disclosure of Customer Information” section above.
 In such situations, TEP limits the amount and type of information provided to that reasonably necessary to accomplish the purpose for which it was disclosed.
-We include language in our contracts with third parties designed to protect the privacy of your information and limit its use to the purpose solely for which it was provided.
-TEP does not sell your information to third parties or data brokers.
+We include language in our contracts with Service Providers designed to protect the privacy of your information and limit its use solely to the purpose for which it was provided.

 Retention and Destruction of Customer Information

-Subject to limits imposed by applicable law, TEP retains information as long as your account is active and for such additional time as we believe such information is required or will be useful to fulfill a business purpose or law enforcement need.
+Subject to limits imposed by applicable law, TEP retains information as long as your account is active and for such additional time as we believe such information is required or will be useful to fulfill a business purpose, legal requirement or law enforcement need.
 TEP reserves the right to remove any such information from its records.
 TEP uses secure disposal methods when information is no longer needed.

-TEP enables you to opt out of marketing communications by using the "unsubscribe" link included in such emails.
+TEP enables you to opt out of marketing communications by using the “unsubscribe” link included in such emails.
 However, non-marketing communications are not subject to a general opt-out and may contain important information regarding your TEP account, energy efficiency and electrical safety.

 Compliance with Laws